vtalibov/vot_R-scripts/Selectivity-Gini/README.md

 Single-point saturation/inhibition values for varous proteins are used to asses general selectivity of a ligand by means of Gini index.
 Gini index close to 1 indicates high selectivty.

-The script was developed for [scanEDGE or scanMAX](https://www.eurofinsdiscoveryservices.com/services/in-vitro-assays/kinases/screening-profiling-services/kinomescan-technology/scanmax/) reports.
+The script works with [scanEDGE or scanMAX](https://www.eurofinsdiscoveryservices.com/services/in-vitro-assays/kinases/screening-profiling-services/kinomescan-technology/scanmax/) reports.

 ## References